 E.g., when looking for Pain related Views, you may want pain, neurology and Ortho related Views:

 Views (a.k.a.
 Reports) expedite data visualization for the given disease, specialty or body system from 5-10 minutes down to a few seconds.
+Note: This is not possible in CPRS.

 Clinicians frequently review data for a given situation.
 In CPRS, the data is scattered on many tabs and has to be manually located.

-may take 5-10 minutes and many clicks.
+Finding all the relevant data for a disease (e.g., Anemia), a body system (e.g., Liver) or a specialty (e.g., Urology) may take 5-10 minutes and many clicks.
 Brillians finds all the relevant data within 2-3 seconds with one click and displays in a nicely formatted View.

 This is to sort the desired Views to the top of the list.
 By convention, the specialty or body system related “Chart Review” type Views are displayed on top of the list.
 Subsequently, the disease specific and other Views display in alphabetical order.